 As an arts administrator she has worked for Patch Theatre Company (interim Executive Producer, overseeing international presentation of Me & My Shadow in China), Urban Myth (General Manager) and Restless Dance Theatre (Project Officer).
-For the last five years Bec has produced the annual Fringe productions for SAYarts, including the award-winning Everybody Dies.
+For a number of years Bec has produced the annual Fringe productions for SAYarts, including the award-winning Everybody Dies.

 A voice specialist and drama facilitator, Bec has taught voice for actors at AC Arts, Adelaide Secondary College of English and South Australian Youth Arts.
-She also currently teaches Speech and Drama at Mercedes College for Peta Shannon.
 Her voice pedagogy includes Kristin Linklater, Patsy Rodenburg, Jo Estill and Cicely Berry.
 She has been lucky enough to be taught voice by Pat Wilson, Patsy Rodenburg and Jo Estill.
 She has also worked with Legs on the Wall, Jacques Le Coq, Frankie Armstrong and Nigel Jamieson.

 Bec has lectured in Cultural Theory and Australian Studies at Flinders University and was Principal of Lincoln College, North Adelaide and Associate Dean of University Hall at Flinders University.
 Bec also works for the History Trust as an Education Officer.